arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 """
 ```

-We finally set up the web server, note that the selected port should be valid for your network with no conflics.
+We finally set up the web server, note that the selected port should be valid for your network with no conflicts.
 This can be tuned to the setting that best works for your network configuration.

 ```python
 #EADDRINUSE erroris prompted change port